 We believe that our people already have the wisdom they need to thrive and in many places around the United States and around the world, the beloved community is already being created.
 We know that figuring out what works takes a lot of courage, creativity, dedication and reallocation of resources and we want to share and collaborate what is working for some so that more of our cities, towns, communities and neighborhoods can thrive.

-Enlace led an intersectional coalition in New York City to create Freedom Cities in 2016 and then launched the campaign in 2017.
-In February 2017, Enlace invited BAJI and Ella Baker Center to convene Freedom Cities Nationally.
+Freedom to Thrive (Formerly Enlace) led an intersectional coalition in New York City to create Freedom Cities in 2016 and then launched the campaign in 2017.
+In February 2017, Freedom to Thrive invited BAJI and Ella Baker Center to convene Freedom Cities Nationally.
 Since Freedom Cities has grown across the country bringing together local organizations for base building, leadership development, and campaigning.

 Pearl Bhatnagar, National Freedom Cities Coordinator